 - Anticipate unexpected changes in traffic.
-For example, if you're in a fast-moving lane with empty road ahead and the next lane over is backed up, be prepared for impatient motorists to dart into the lane directly in front of you.
+For example, if you're in a fast-moving lane with an empty road ahead and the next lane over is backed up, be prepared for impatient motorists to dart into the lane directly in front of you.

 - Always check your blind spot before changing lanes - don't just rely on your rearview mirrors.

-- Practice extra caution when passing large vehicles, such as semi trucks, which have even larger blind spots.
+- Practice extra caution when passing large vehicles, such as semi-trucks, which have even larger blind spots.

 - Pay special attention to posted speed limits around schools and in residential areas; children and pets may unexpectedly run into the street.